VectorCell/checksum-passthru/README.md

 | SHA384 | 365 MB/s | 447 MB/s |
 | SHA512 | 363 MB/s | 445 MB/s |

+xxhpass is included as a shell script for convenience, but it just piggy-backs on [xxhsum](https://github.com/Cyan4973/xxHash), so it suffers a bit of a performance penalty (less pronounced for large data sets).
+It's still way faster than any of the other hashing programs, though.

 Travis CI builds:

 |Branch      |Status   |